ReaSu/thgtoa/guide.md

 # Introduction:

-**TLDR for the whole guide: "A strange game.
+**TL;DR for the whole guide: "A strange game.
 The only winning move is not to play"** [^4]**.**

-Making a social media account with a pseudonym or artist/brand name is easy.
-And it is enough is most use cases to protect your identity as the next George Orwell.
+Creating a social media account with a pseudonym or screen/pen/brand name is easy.
+And in most cases this is enough to protect your identity as the next George Orwell.
 There are plenty of people using pseudonyms all over Facebook/Instagram/Twitter/LinkedIn/TikTok/Snapchat/Reddit/...
-But the vast majority of those are anything but anonymous and can easily be traced to their real identity by your local police officers, random people within the OSINT[^5] (Open-Source Intelligence) community and trolls[^6] on 4chan[^7].
+But the vast majority of them are anything but anonymous, and can easily be traced to their real identity by your local police officers, random people within the OSINT[^5] (Open-Source Intelligence) community, and trolls[^6] on 4chan[^7].

-This is a good thing as most criminals/trolls are not really tech savvy and will be identified with ease.
-But this is also a bad thing as most political dissidents, human rights activists and whistleblowers can also be tracked rather easily.
+This is a good thing, because most criminals/trolls are not really tech savvy and will be identified with ease.
+But it's also a bad thing, because most political dissidents, human rights activists and whistleblowers can also be tracked down rather easily.

-This updated guide aims to provide introduction to various de-anonymization techniques, tracking techniques, id verification techniques and optional guidance to creating and maintaining **reasonably** anonymous identities online including social media accounts safely.
-This includes mainstream platforms and not only privacy friendly ones.
+This updated guide aims to provide an introduction to various de-anonymization techniques, tracking techniques, id verification techniques, and optional guidance to creating and maintaining **reasonably** anonymous identities online - including social media accounts - safely.
+This includes not only privacy-friendly platforms, but mainstream ones too.

-It is important to understand that the purpose of this guide is anonymity and not just privacy but many of the guidance you will find here will also help you improve your privacy and security even if you are not interested in anonymity.
-There is an important overlap in techniques and tools used for privacy, security, and anonymity but they differ at some point:
+It is important to understand that the purpose of this guide is anonymity, and not just privacy.
+But many of the practices you will find here will also help you improve your privacy and security, even if you are not interested in anonymity.
+There is an important overlap in techniques and tools used for privacy, security, and anonymity but they differ in some points:

 -   **Privacy is about people knowing who you are but not knowing what you are doing.**

--   **Anonymity is about people knowing what you are doing but not knowing who you are** [^8]**.**
+-   **Anonymity is about people knowing what you are doing but not knowing who you are.** [^8]

 ![][41]